Carry On Abroad: Plot

 That night, the guests get more acquainted with each other before dinner, which consists of an unimaginative Brown Windsor soup starter.
 Before the main meal can be served, Pepe and Floella argue over the stove, causing him to throw wine, which he mistakes for methylated spirits, into it.
 The stove, in turn, kicks out enormous quantities of smoke, which spills out into the restaurant and forces the holiday-makers to open the windows, prompting the arrival of mosquitos.
 Although agreeing to play leapfrog with Tuttle, Lily and Marge have their eyes on other things.
 Marge takes a shine to Brother Bernard, and they develop a romance, which is constantly hampered by Bernard's faith and generally clumsy behaviour, while Lily lures Nicholas away from a jealous Robin.
 Meanwhile, Stanley attempts to seduce Cora whilst his wife is not present.
 However, Cora is more interested in keeping Vic away from Sadie, who grows fond of Bert.
 Vic tries to put Bert off Sadie by saying that she is a black widow who murdered her two previous husbands, when actually both were firemen who died on the job.

 The next day, the holidaymakers are awakened early in the morning by the builders, who returned to work.
 While most of the party go off on an excursion to the nearby village, Stanley ensures Evelyn is left behind so that he can spend the day attempting to woo Cora.
 Vic samples a local drink, "Santa Cecilia’s Elixir", which blesses the drinker with X-ray vision, and he manages to see through women's clothing.
 However, the tourists are arrested for causing a riot at Madame Fifi's brothel after Vic, Bert and Eustace annoy the girls there.
 Unaware of the tourists' arrest, Evelyn is seduced by Georgio, which leads to her abandoning her frigid behaviour.

 In prison, Miss Plunkett seduces the Chief of Police, and the tourists are released out of gratitude.
 At the hotel, Evelyn, having had an affair with Georgio, awakens her sex life with a surprised Stanley.
 On their last night in the hotel all the guests are at ease with each other, thanks to the punch being spiked with Santa Cecelia's Elixir.
-Midway through the night, however, it begins to rain, and the hotel is revealed to have been constructed on a dry river bed.
-As the hotel collapses, Pepe loses his patience (and his sanity) with the guests who, still intoxicated, party on, oblivious to the fact the hotel is disintegrating around them.
-The holiday ends with Pepe yelling for the guests to abandon the hotel as it completely caves in around them.
+Midway through the night, however, it begins to rain, and the hotel is revealed to have been constructed on a dry river bed as the foundations start to crumble.
+Pepe loses his patience (and his sanity) with the guests who, now intoxicated from the spiked punch, party on - completely oblivious that the hotel is disintegrating around them.
+The holiday ends with Pepe yelling for the guests to abandon the hotel as it collapses.